Doctor of Physical Therapy

 Cost

-Students pay a semester-based tuition for six semesters which is posted on the Concordia University Wisconsin website.
-Winterim and summer sessions are included for no additional charge.
-Tuition will not increase during the six semesters of the program.
+Students pay tuition twice a year.
+Payments are due twice annually at the beginning of the Fall and Spring terms.
+Tuition for each cohort is posted on the Concordia University Wisconsin website.
+Tuition will not increase throughout the duration of the program.

 APTA student membership is highly recommended for all students.
 Current student membership rates are available on the APTA website at www.apta.org.